No results found.

 When to use shared proxies?

-Datacenter proxies: Static shared proxies are a good choice when targeting smaller or less protected websites (e.g., those with basic CAPTCHA or simple rate-limiting).
+Datacenter proxies: Static shared proxies are a good choice for targeting smaller or less-protected websites (e.g., those with basic CAPTCHA or simple rate limiting).

 Rotating shared proxies: Shared proxy networks are generally ideal for scraping low-security websites, especially when you’re on a limited budget and need a large pool of IPs to distribute traffic.

 While they offer a cost-effective solution, they come with trade-offs in terms of performance and reliability.
-For high-security sites, large-scale scraping, or when performance is a priority, rotating shared proxies or private proxies are typically the more dependable choices.
+For high-security sites, large-scale scraping, or when performance is a priority, rotating shared or private proxies are typically the more reliable options.

 Shared proxies vs dedicated proxies